8 activities to keep your brain sharp

 If you believe you can improve and you translate that belief into practice, you have a better chance of keeping your mind sharp.

-It’s never too late to start sharpening your brain.
-Just a few minutes a day on any of the above activities can help.
-Get going on a new mental workout today!
+In summary, it’s never too late to start sharpening your brain.
+Just a few minutes a day on any of the above activities can help your mind stay active and support your overall brain health.